Select from a question below to learn more.

 Starting Day One with BRIVIACT:

 - Your doctor will tell you how much BRIVIACT to take and when to take it.
 You start with the full recommended dose from day one.
-BRIVIACT does not require titration – which means that you do not need to increase your dose over several weeks.
+BRIVIACT does not require titration – which means that you may not need to increase your dose over several weeks.
 See Taking BRIVIACT for complete information on taking BRIVIACT

 BRIVIACT may not be for everyone.
 You and your doctor should discuss the possible benefit and risks of treatment with BRIVIACT.